tarowatanabe/cicada/doc/training.rst

-We use `tune.ja` as a source set (**--srcset**) and `tune.en.ref` as its reference translations (**--refset**) with `cicada.config` as a configuratin template (**--config**).
-The training is performed by k-best merging batch style learning with 1,000 best transaltions generated in each round (**--kbest**).
+We use `tune.ja` as a source set (**--srcset**) and `tune.en.ref` as its reference translations (**--refset**) with `cicada.config` as a configuration template (**--config**).
+The training is performed by k-best merging batch style learning with 1,000 best translations generated in each round (**--kbest**).
 By default, training objective is xBLEU, which is superior to other objectives, like pair-wise ranking (PRO) or direct error minimization (MERT).